NOTICE OF INTENT FOR SCHOOLWIDE TRANSITION:

 A few of the key ESSA outcomes are the provisions that -

-- Advance equity by upholding critical protections for America's disadvantaged and high-need students.
+- Advance equity by upholding critical protections for America's disadvantaged and high-needs students.

 - Require that all students be taught to high academic standards that will prepare them to succeed in college and careers.